-Examples of top questions to ask the employer in an interview when you hear: “Do you have any questions for me?”
 Interviews are conversations, not an interrogation.
 Ask HR the right questions in a job interview and you’ll start work on Monday.
-Ask the wrong one and you’ll be browsing job boards for weeks.
+Here are the best interview questions to ask.

 We're about to talk about the latest online job board, Google for Jobs, but first: